What to know about student loan fees

 Federal vs. private student loan fees

 There are a few big differences between federal and private student loan fees.
 Most significantly, many private lenders have done away with origination and application fees, while origination fees are charged on all federal loans.
-Some private lenders, like SoFi, have also eliminated other common fees like late fees.

-On first glance, this may seem like a strong case for private loans over federal loans.
-However, fees don’t tell the whole story.
-Federal student loans come with a slew of benefits and assistance that might help in an emergency, such as the current payment pause as a result of the coronavirus pandemic.
+Federal student loans have many benefits and assistance that might help in an emergency, such as the payment pause due to the coronavirus pandemic.
 Private student loan lenders offered some hardship assistance in the first few months, but that was on a case-by-case basis and not everyone qualified.
-Most private lenders have resumed payment requirements for borrowers, regardless of income.

 The bottom line